REQUEST A FREE QUOTE

 Cope & Stick logo

-Understanding Engineered Wood Floors
+Understanding Engineered hardwood Floors

-Before diving into the different cleaning methods, it’s important to understand what sets engineered wood floors apart from solid hardwood.
+Before diving into the different cleaning methods, it’s important to understand what sets engineered hardwood apart from solid hardwood.
 Engineered wood is made up of multiple layers composed of a core of high-quality plywood and a surface layer of real hardwood.
 This design allows for greater stability and resistance to moisture, but can also make cleaning trickier since the surface layer is not as thick and may show wear over time.

 A vaccum cleaner on a hardwood flooring